sanduhrs/drupal-metis/README.txt

 modules' directory for your site and enable it on the `admin/build/modules` page.

-After installing the module, you need to add a CCK field of the type "Metis" to the nodes you want to add Metis codes to.
+After installing the module, you need to add a field of the type "Metis" to the nodes you want to add Metis codes to.

-Metis can be configured through the settings page at `admin/settings/metis`.
+Metis can be configured through the settings page at `admin/config/search/metis`.

 Maintainers